FloppyNotFound/bitpanda-platform-profits/README.md

 ## Description

-[Bitpanda Platform](https://developers.bitpanda.com/platform/) is a tool for calculating profits and amount of avalable assets by using the FIFO method (first in, first out).
+[Bitpanda Platform](https://developers.bitpanda.com/platform/) Profits is a tool for calculating profits and amount of avalable assets by using the FIFO method (first in, first out).

 Transactions done after holding a crypto for more than one year are tax free in Germany.
 This is respected within the app.